The future of commissioning for social care

 It is not about costs or services, it is about people and their lives, commissioning needs to be aware of this.
 Some areas do really understand this and are on board with people, but others have a long way to go.SCIE co-production network

-We cannot change everything overnight, but the time is right to ensure everything we do is based on better lives.
-In the immediate term, commissioners will need to:
+We cannot change everything overnight, but the time is right to ensure everything we do is based on supporting people to achieve better lives.
+In the immediate response to the pandemic, commissioners will need to:

 - restore support and choice to those who need it, including carers

-- understand the impact on local citizens, including self-funders and what needs to change
+- understand the impact on local citizens and different communities, including self-funders and what needs to change - not everyone's experience has been the same

 - understand the issues facing providers and plan for immediate risks